-This page looks at how to claim child benefits and links to our guidance on how the high income child benefit charge (HICBC) works.
+This page looks at child benefit and links to our guidance on how the high income child benefit charge (HICBC) works.

 Child benefit is a non-means-tested benefit payable for each child.
-You can get child benefit no matter what your income, but see below for information on the high income child benefit charge if your income is over a certain level.
+You can get child benefit no matter what your income, but see below for information on the high income child benefit charge if your income, or your partner’s income, is over a certain level.

-There are two separate amounts, with a higher amount for your eldest (or only) child.
-From 6 April 2023, you get £24.00 a week for your eldest child and £15.90 a week for each of your other children.
+There are two separate amounts of child benefit, with a higher amount for your eldest (or only) child.

-If you are responsible for a child or qualifying young person, you can normally claim child benefit.
-The rules can be complex around who has responsibility for a child.
-You can find out more on GOV.UK.
+If you are responsible for a child or qualifying young person and live in the UK, you can normally claim child benefit.
+The rules can be complex around who has responsibility for a child or qualifying young person.
+You can find out more on the GOV.UK website.

 You may be liable to a tax charge if you have, or your partner has, an adjusted net income of more than £50,000 and one of you gets child benefit.